taseNous/Computer-networks/README.md

 - We are asked to implement a topology, following some simple commands.
 - There are questions based on the commands we gave.
 - We run a script (via Debian) to check if the questions are answered correctly.
+- There is a link which leads to Google Drive and contains all teh .gns3 files.

 1. A simple introduction to GNS3 and how to build a basic topology using a SWITCH and terminals.
 We also learn to connect it with VMware.
 2. We continue the intriduction building a network topology using Routers and NAT.